$0 International Adoption Navigation Guide — Quick-Start Checklist

 After foreign court finalization, the child applies for a U.S. immigrant visa at the U.S. Embassy or Consulate:

-- IH-3 visa: Adoption fully completed abroad; child becomes U.S. citizen automatically upon entry
+• IH-3 visa: Adoption fully completed abroad; the child may acquire U.S. citizenship on entry when the applicable statutory criteria are met

 Realistic Total Timeline